YorkEarwaker/Electrical-Engineering/rpi-pi/mpy/snr-tsd/README.md

 * <done: consider, can wiring be completed such that a switch / toggle can be made between I2C1 and SPI1? , can this be achieve with Pico? look to pinout,.
 Likely yes using the default SPI0 GPIO pins G16 G17 G18 G19 physical pins 21 22 24 25, 24 & 25 also acting as SDA and SCL for I2C1 >
 * <done: consider, complete circuit diagram, for BME280, but likely won't work for both SPI and I2C >
 * <done: consider, temperature humidity air pressure readings, BME280 PoC, wip, much more complex than the DHT22 PoC, success with I2C interface,  >
+* <todo: consider, __init__.py not curretly used, is it necessary for the current state? yes it must be fixed to allow BME280 driver module be imported, goes to current ignorance of best use for __init__ and what code must be downloaded to RPi Pico and what can remain remote, so MicroPython and RPi Pico ecosystem knowledge gap, >
 * ...

 ## Readings